ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/docs/github-actions.md

 # Obtaining a personal access `TOKEN` for storybook

 The GitHub actions script to deploy the Storybook to QA requires that a repository secret called `TOKEN` be set up; this should be an access token for the repository.
-This secret can be obtained by visiting the settings page for either the organization, or a user with access to the organization, visiting Developer Settings, and then Personal Access Tokens.
+This secret can be obtained by visiting the settings page for your personal GitHub account, visiting Developer Settings, and then Personal Access Tokens.
+The page is also linked [here](https://github.com/settings/tokens).

 ![image](https://user-images.githubusercontent.com/1119017/147836507-0190801c-ce94-4e5a-9abe-6a1d2d0455af.png)

 # Obtaining a `CODECOV_TOKEN`

 *Why are we doing this?* Code coverage statistics help a dev team to keep track of whether they have written new code that is not yet covered by tests.
 While 100% coverage does not *necessarily* mean that the team has written *good* tests, coverage that is going down can indicate a problem.

 So, many software dev teams track their code coverage as a early warning sign of potential technical debt.